-- (22) In some cases, it may be necessary to consult the concerned members to clarify facts before deciding on exclusion or objection.
+- (22)In some cases, it may be necessary to consult the concerned members to clarify facts before deciding on exclusion or objection.
 Nevertheless, in the present case, the chairman did not restrict himself to commenting on the facts surrounding T XXX/XX, but gave a legal opinion on the merits of the case, tantamount to directing the deciding board in its decision.
 The style of the comments was more like that of a lawyer presenting a case in which only the facts supporting the conclusion were emphasised.
 The comments were thus not factual but more of a personal opinion.
 This was not contemplated in the invitation under Article 3(2) RPBA.
 It was also contrary to Article 24(4) EPC, which stated that the member concerned may not take part in the decision.
 Finally, it was well settled case law in the member states that the judge objected to had to deliver only a statement on the facts.
-Regarding the German civil procedure, this could be seen from the commentary of Vollkommer in Zöller (supra, §44, note 4). - (23) This was particularly apparent from the following parts of the chairman's comments: - (a) "In my view, there is no reason for excluding me from further acting as chairman of Board 3.X.X in case ...." (opening paragraph).
-This was not factual and expressed a conclusion and personal opinion. - (b) "Firstly, the lawsuit was initiated by the patentee itself and not by the Board, i.e. it is not an action falling within the responsibility of the Board.
+Regarding the German civil procedure, this could be seen from the commentary of Vollkommer in Zöller (supra, §44, note 4). - (23) This was particularly apparent from the following parts of the chairman's comments: - (a) "In my view, there is no reason for excluding me from further acting as chairman of Board 3.X.X in case" (opening paragraph).
+This was not factual and expressed a conclusion and personal opinion. - (b) "... the patentee has taken a procedural step after that decision ..., i.e. while being aware of the reason for objection, thus rendering the objection inadmissible pursuant to Article 23(3), second sentence EPC." (point 2).
+This was not at all factual, but represented a direction to the deciding Board.
+This went against Article 24(4) EPC, which required that the deciding Board must decide without the participation of the member concerned.

+- (c) "Firstly, the lawsuit was initiated by the patentee itself and not by the Board, i.e. it is not an action falling within the responsibility of the Board.
 Thus, any suspicion of impartiality could not be derived from the actual behaviour of any member of the Board."
 (Reason (ii), second paragraph).
-This implied a kind of allocation of blame for starting the lawsuit, as well as alluding to the fact that the proprietor could "create" the reason for the objection and thus influence the composition of the Board.

-- (c) "The Board cannot be concerned by a lawsuit against the European Patent Office or its President (irrespective of whether or not such a suit before national courts is admissible at all) ..." (conclusion under Reason (ii)).
+This implied a kind of allocation of blame for starting the lawsuit, as well as alluding to the fact that the proprietor could "create" the reason for the objection and thus influence the composition of the Board. - (d) "The Board cannot be concerned by a lawsuit against the European Patent Office or its President (irrespective of whether or not such a suit before national courts is admissible at all) ..." (conclusion under Reason (ii)).
 This implied that the XXX lawsuit had no chance of success and was, thus, not a serious endeavour. - (24) No reasonable party would be comfortable with such an opinion.
 In particular, the chairman showed an interest instead of remaining indifferent, which was what a judge should ideally have done.
 This would give rise at least to the suspicion that the chairman could be biased against the party.